Symbol1/Symbol1.github.io/ttt/README.md

 But if you look closely, the “correct” resolution should be 128 pixel/inch.
 Turns out there are some rounding issues no matter I use `floor` or `round` in the code that go away when the resolution is doubled.

+This is a derivation of <https://tex.stackexchange.com/a/267088/51022>, motivated by Kurzgesagt's video <https://www.youtube.com/watch?v=h6fcK_fRYaI>